-In Bucks County, every school district closed for most, if not all, of the period of March to June 2020, with some districts still mandating temporary closures into the 2020-21 school year.
+In Chester County, every school district closed for most, if not all, of the period of March to June 2020, with some districts still mandating temporary closures into the 2020-21 school year.
 However, some districts were able to rapidly rely on virtual instruction because their students already had school-issued computers to take home.
-Other districts, such as Morrisville School District, had neither the inventory of computers nor the tech capacity to make that shift quickly, causing far too many students to lose at least three months of learning in the 2019-20 school year.
+Other districts had neither the inventory of computers nor the tech capacity to make that shift quickly, causing far too many students to lose at least three months of learning in the 2019-20 school year.